-With the onset of dementia in a loved one, you may quickly take on the caregiver role (especially adult children of elderly parents).
+With the onset of dementia in a loved one, you may quickly take on the caregiver role, if not look for a memory care community for longer-term care.
 This disease can come on gradually over time, with signs showing quite early.
 In other instances, it can progress very rapidly.
 But either way, no one is ever prepared to handle the challenges brought on by a dementia diagnosis.

 However, getting a good understanding of the disease and knowing how to approach a person with dementia early on can help you navigate this new world much easier.
 We have some tips on understanding and dealing with dementia that can help caregivers and family members face the challenges that come with such a diagnosis.

 Dementia is a biological brain disorder that progressively makes simple tasks very difficult for people.
 With memory and communication being two of the hardest-hit abilities in these patients, it’s critical to know how to communicate properly with them, making it a little easier for everyone involved.
 Here are a few things caregivers can do to help facilitate better communication with dementia patients.

 It is very important to remember to always be patient with someone with dementia.
 They may take time to process questions being asked of them or to complete tasks, so patience is absolutely key.
 Pressuring someone to do something they don’t want to do or don’t know how to do at the moment can make them frustrated or even irate, so keep calm and let them take their time.